Exploring Different Shades of Blue in Interior Design

 Different Shades of Blue – Blue Interior Design:

 Blue is a popular color choice for interior design because of its calming and soothing effect.
-Lighter shades of blue, such as baby blue or powder blue, are often used in nurseries and bedrooms to create a tranquil atmosphere.
+Lighter shades of blue, such as baby blue or powder blue, often appear in nurseries and bedrooms to create a tranquil atmosphere.
 In contrast, darker shades of blue, such as navy or midnight blue, can add a sense of luxury and sophistication to a room.

 Blue in interior design: cool, warm, bright, dark, saturated, desaturated